 In addition, precedence is given to:

-- Applicants who have never travelled to the United States and with little to no previous travel abroad.
+Applicants who have never traveled to the United States and with little to no previous travel abroad.

 PHASES OF THE PROGRAM:

-Phase II: Candidates who advance beyond the screening process of the preselection phase will be invited to participate in a phone interview with U.S. Embassy staff.
+Phase II: Candidates who advance beyond the screening process of the pre selection phase will be invited to participate in a phone interview with U.S. Embassy staff during the last week of March.
 Other applicants will not be contacted.

-Phase III: The Embassy will officially announce the names of the students selected approximately the first week in April, 2018.
+Phase III: The Embassy will officially announce the names of the students selected approximately the first week of April, 2019.

-Participants will travel to the United States on June 26 and return July 22, 2018.
-They will need to be in Buenos Aires 3 days before departure to the United States for the visa interviews and meetings arranged by the U.S. Embassy.
+Participants will travel to the United States on June 27 and return on July 20, 2019.
+They will need to be in Buenos Aires 3 days before departure to the United States for the visa interviews and meetings with officers arranged by the U.S. Embassy.